 - Giving each child individual attention and comfort as required.

-- Basic duties including food preparation, cleaning and gardening.
+- Basic duties include food preparation, cleaning and gardening.

 This is an employee who has completed 12 months in Level 1, or a relevant AQF Certificate II, or in the opinion of the employer has sufficient knowledge and experience to perform the work within the scope of this level.
 An employee at this level has limited knowledge and experience in children's services and is expected to take limited responsibility for their own work.